esbullington/vite-vite/README.md

 Builds a release Android package using the settings indicated in myconfig.cfg and installs it to the attached Android device.

 ## License
+Copyright (c) 2012 Eric S. Bullington www.ericbullington.com

-This framework is licensed under the terms of the MIT license.
+Vite Vite is licensed under the terms of the MIT license.

+Android icons selected from Google's Android_Design_Downloads pack and used under the terms from the pack's NOTICE.txt.